oruscam/lspiv-guidelines/Guidelines_EN.md

 <p align="center">Figure 5: Schematic representation of camera viewing angles.
 The red-framed image on the right represents the perpendicular view, while the gray-toned image on the left represents the oblique view. <em>Source:</em> Own elaboration</p>

-- <u>Perpendicular view</u>: The camera is positioned perpendicular to the flow surface, looking downward.
+- *Perpendicular view*: The camera is positioned perpendicular to the flow surface, looking downward.
 All pixels in the measurement area represent the same real-world distance, as there is no perspective distortion, assuming minimal lens distortion.
 The conversion from pixels to length units can be performed if a known real-world distance is present in the image.
 For example, if the image contains a clearly visible dimension (such as the width of a cross-section), the relationship between pixels and length units can be established.
 This process is known as 1D rectification.

-- <u>Oblique View</u>: If a perpendicular camera position cannot be achieved, the images will exhibit perspective distortion.
+- *Oblique View*: If a perpendicular camera position cannot be achieved, the images will exhibit perspective distortion.
 In an oblique view, perspective causes parallel lines in reality to appear non-parallel in the image, and distances that are identical in reality to have different pixel lengths in the image.
 For this reason, it is not valid to define a single constant value for pixel-to-length conversion.
 Rectification in this case involves correcting the perspective distortion in the image to align it with the real-world dimensions of the terrain.
 To perform this process, it is necessary to know some real-world distances or coordinates of visible points in the image, such as the dimensions of structures or fixed points in the area.
 These points are referred to as Control Points (CPs) in this guide, although in the literature they may also be found as Ground Reference Points (GRPs) or Ground Control Points (GCPs).
 For oblique views, there are two transformation methods: 2D rectification, which corrects a single plane using four CPs (in LSPIV, this is the free surface of the flow), or 3D rectification, which requires at least six CPs and allows for the rectification of planes at different elevations, making it useful in conditions where the free surface level varies.
 [Figure 6](#fig6) shows an example of 2D rectification, where a perspective-distorted image is transformed into one that appears as if it were captured from a perpendicular position.

 <a id="fig6"></a>